Prenuptial agreements explained

 6. Ensure your partner also has the opportunity to receive independent legal advice

-8. Keep the agreement updated if major life changes occur
+8. People often keep the agreement updated if major life changes occur

 How LawConnect can help

-Many people feel uncertain about whether a prenuptial agreement is right for them, or what such an agreement should contain.
+Many people feel uncertain about whether a prenuptial agreement suits their situation, or about the kinds of matters such agreements may address.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you explore general legal concepts and understand the options that may be available.

-You can start by asking questions about binding financial agreement principles, the cost of a prenup, how agreements might be challenged, or what happens with property settlement disputes.
+People can ask questions about binding financial agreement principles, the cost of a prenup, how agreements might be challenged, or what happens with property settlement disputes.
 The AI can help clarify concepts and guide you toward better-informed decisions.

 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances, assets, and concerns.
 If you decide to move forward, we can connect you with experienced family law lawyers who can draft or review your agreement, ensure both parties receive proper independent advice, and help protect your interests.